CivicActions/ssp-toolkit/docs/controls/AP.md

 ##### Privacy

-Under , System Owner carries out a program of national leadership activities to enhance the quality and outcomes of programs nationwide.
-System Owner uses these funds to provide technical assistance and professional development to programs and contribute to research and evaluations
+Under Title II of the Workforce Innovation and Opportunity Act (WIOA), Example Org carries out a program of national leadership activities to enhance the quality and outcomes of programs nationwide.
+Example Org uses these funds to provide technical assistance and professional development to programs and contribute to research and evaluations

 ### AP-2: PURPOSE SPECIFICATION